gashawgedef/Steghub_Devops_Engineering_Projects/project-05-Client_Server_Architecture/client-server-architecture-with-mysql-101-to-102.md

 ![image](assets/client_7_view_details.JPG)

-**Now Two Servers UP are we can go to do our client server architecture**
+**Now that both servers are running, we can proceed with our client-server architecture tasks.**

 ![image](assets/two_instances_running.JPG)